citynetwork/generic-vm-tempest-plugin/README.md

 Optional variables are set in genericvm group:
 * fs_size - expected size for the vm filesystem.
 T check growpart and allocated volume.
 Define size in bytes.
-* kenrel_mod - defines a list of kernel modules required to be present.
+* kernel_mod - defines a list of kernel modules required to be present.
 Use period to separate values. lsmod used
 * flavor - desired flavor to use during the image testing If omitted global image_ref is used.